lelerukjaymoh/renew-data/README.md

+### Renew data bundles subscription

-renewdata is a simple android application created using python to automate tasks.
+Renewdata is a simple android application created using python to automate tasks.

 Yah an android application done in python!
 This is made possible by use of beeware and Africa's talking APIs